 Another agreement between Russia’s top liquefied natural gas (LNG) producer Novatek and a Vietnamese buyer was also inked recently.
 Novatek’s CEO Leonid Mikhelson revealed on Monday.

-“We have been in negotiations with potential buyers for over five years, and have very recently signed a preliminary supply agreement with one of them.
+“We have been in negotiations with potential buyers for over five years, and have also recently signed a preliminary supply agreement with one of them.
 We are ready to commence deliveries at the earliest opportunity,” he told state broadcaster Rossia 24, without naming the customer.

 Russia and Vietnam have also signed a deal on oil and gas production in both countries.
 This was revealed by the state-run TASS news agency, citing Russian Prime Minister Mikhail Mishustin, without giving details.

-Ninh Thuan 1 Nuclear Project Project Factsheet
+Ninh Thuan 1 Nuclear Power Project Fact Sheet

 Location: Phuoc Dinh Commune, Thuan Nam District, Ninh Thuan Province